 - Use whichever method you’re most comfortable with to make the suggested changes if there are any, either using the Sideview Editor UI or hand-editing the view XML files in a decent text editor

 Sideview Admin Tools is no more.
 Canary itself has a new copy of the Sideview Editor and some of the other tools that SAT used to have.
 If there was another tool in Sideview Admin Tools that you missed and that you don’t see in Canary just let us know!

 Custom CSS and Custom JS will likely be a problem

 Custom CSS – The Canary UI has a different look and feel and the pages have a different HTML structure.
 If you have invested a lot of time and energy in custom CSS, it may take some work to make a given view render nicely again.

-Custom JS – this is basically a whole new user interface framework, so if you’ve written a lot of “customBehavior” code, it’s not particularly likely that this code will work out of the box.
+Custom JS – this is basically a whole new user interface framework, so if you’ve written a lot of “customBehavior” code, it is not particularly likely that all of your code will still work out of the box.
 Contact us though as the work to convert may actually be surprisingly minimal.

 Will Canary be free for Internal Use the way Sideview Utils was

 Yes.
 It’s available under the same “Free Internal Use License Agreement” terms that Sideview Utils had and with the same “internal use” restriction.
 Similarly we do also sell reasonably priced commercial licensing for it for anyone who needs it to be a commercial thing, and for that matter we still sell the “Developer Licensing” for anyone who wants to make and distribute their own Splunk app that uses its technology.